-Superficial cervical fascia extends from the head down to the thorax and axilla.
-In the neck, it contains the superficial lymph nodes, cutaneous nerves, external and anterior jugular veins, and platysma muscle.
+The superficial cervical fascia extends from the head down to the thorax and axillae.
+In the neck, it contains the superficial lymph nodes, cutaneous nerves, external and anterior jugular veins, and the platysma muscle.
 It is arranged loosely to allow for neck movement.

 The deep cervical fascia subdivides into the superficial layer of deep cervical fascia, the middle layer of deep cervical fascia, and the deep layer of deep cervical fascia.

 Many important neurovascular and musculoskeletal structures in the neck embryologically derive from the pharyngeal arches, which are outgrowths on the lateral sides of the head of the embryo.
 There are six pharyngeal arches, but the fifth one disappears almost immediately after it forms.
 Each pharyngeal arch gets separated by an ectodermal pharyngeal groove and an endodermal pharyngeal pouch.
 Each arch contains endoderm, mesoderm, ectoderm, and neural crest cells.

 Pharyngeal arch 1 develops into the anterior belly of the digastric muscle, mylohyoid muscle, mandible, and mylohyoid branch of the trigeminal nerve.

 Pharyngeal arch 2 develops into the cervical branch of the facial nerve, posterior belly of the digastric muscle, platysma muscle, stylohyoid muscle, and the lesser horn of the hyoid bone.

 Pharyngeal arch 3 develops into the greater horn of the hyoid, stylopharyngeus muscle, glossopharyngeal nerve, common carotid artery, and the proximal section of the internal carotid artery.